 ‘You’re my God, aren’t you?’

-‘No. If I was, I’d make all your wishes come true.’
+‘No. If I were, I’d make all your wishes come true.’

-‘So write a new story where they do.’
+‘Then write a new story in which they come true.’

-‘I can’t, I don’t know what you wish for.’
+‘I can’t do that, I don’t know what you wish for.’

 ‘I could make you a list.’

-I can’t help but laugh at his stupid, stupid words, then yawn and laugh some more.
+I can’t help but laugh at his stupid, stupid words, then yawn, then laugh some more.

 ‘You’re drunk, my friend.’

-‘So you’re saying that you went out to your favourite bar tonight, with nothing in mind but to have a couple of drinks before you went home and got back to writing your novel about me, right?’
+‘So you’re saying you went to your favourite bar tonight with nothing in mind but to have a few drinks before going home and getting back to writing your novel about me?’

-‘And then I showed up there, and you couldn’t believe that one of God’s waste of words is walking around like she owns the place.
-“God damn it —or I damn it—I should have made her better-behaved, rebels are only good in books.
+‘And then I showed up there, and you couldn’t believe that one of God’s waste of words is walking around like she owned the place.
+“God damn—or I damn it—I should have made her better-behaved, rebels are only good in books.
 Who does she think she is?
-I’ll get her drunk, take her home and tell her everything, so she learns a lesson before I get to write it into her”, huh?
-See, I’m curious, how did you know it was me?’
+I’ll get her drunk, take her home and tell her all about it, before I get to write it into her”, huh?’

 He looks a bit embarrassed.

 ‘It’s funny now that you ask, because I never wrote anything about your looks.
-But there was this vibe, I don’t really know how to put it into words…’
+But there was this… charisma, I don’t even know how to put it into words…’

 ‘Yes, your name.’

-‘How am I supposed to know that?
-I told you I didn’t think about your parents, or coffee, or the clothes you like to wear.’
+‘How should I know?
+I told you I don’t think about your parents, or what you like to drink, or how you like to dress.’

-‘Or the fact that I really want to visit Mexico.’
+‘Or the fact that I’m dying to go to Mexico.’

-‘Or my deepest fears, or my favourite colour, or my date of birth.
-Right?’
+‘Or my deepest fears, or my favourite colour, or my birth date.
+Or?’

 ‘What are you doing, Mia?’

-I move closer to him in what it is a quite obvious manner, and kiss him on the lips.
+Suddenly I move closer to him and kiss him on the lips.

 He looks terribly confused.

 ‘You didn’t see that coming, did you?
-You never wrote a single paragraph about the kind of guys I like or whom I want to kiss over my kitchen table at four in the morning.
-You never wrote about my father and pretend you’re not good at details, but you forget that I can’t exist if he didn’t.
-You don’t really know much about me, and you sure don’t know as much as you claim.
-You’re just good with words, and I’m drunk enough to believe them.’
+You never wrote a single paragraph about what kind of guys I’m into or whom I want to kiss over my kitchen table at four in the morning.
+You’ve never written about my dad and you act like you’re not good with details, but you forget that if it weren’t for my parents, I wouldn’t exist.
+You don’t really know much about me, and you certainly don’t know as much as you claim to.
+You’re just good with words, and I’m drunk enough to pretend I believe them.’

-Now, however, his lips are curled into a smile and he is twirling my hair around his fingers.
-Wrong plan, I guess.
+But his lips curl into a smile as I speak, and soon he’s twirling my hair around his fingers.

 ‘Then it’s true,’ he whispers.
 ‘Words do change the world.’